 Background: Rice is the staple food crop of Tamil Nadu and is cultivated under distinct seasonal environments influenced by monsoon rainfall, irrigation availability, and agro-climatic conditions.
 Rice area and productivity vary considerably across districts and seasons due to differences in water availability, climate variability, and management practices.
 Identifying season-specific efficient cropping zones is therefore essential for improving productivity, optimizing resource use, and ensuring sustainable rice cultivation under changing climatic conditions.

-Methods: This study delineated season-wise Efficient Cropping Zones (ECZs) for rice in Tamil Nadu using district level time series data on area, production, and productivity for the period 2014-15 to 2024-25.
+Methods: This study delineated season-wise Efficient Cropping Zones (ECZs) for rice in Tamil Nadu using district level time series data on area of production, and productivity for the period 2014-15 to 2024-25.
 Separate analyses were carried out for Kuruvai, Samba, and Summer seasons.
 The Relative Spread Index (RSI) and Relative Yield Index (RYI) were computed to classify districts into Most Efficient, Area Efficient, Yield Efficient, and Non-Efficient Cropping Zones.

 Results:The results indicated that Kuruvai season rice cultivation is confined to a limited number of districts with assured early-season irrigation.
 However, several districts achieved high productivity despite having a relatively smaller area under cultivation.
 The Samba season emerged as the principal rice growing season, showing wider spatial coverage and higher efficiency across diverse agro-climatic regions due to its alignment with the Northeast monsoon.
 In contrast, summer rice cultivation was comparatively less efficient and predominantly constrained by water scarcity, resulting in a greater proportion of non-efficient zones.
 Overall, rice efficiency across Tamil Nadu is strongly influenced by seasonal water availability and climatic suitability.
 This underscores the need for season specific rice planning, targeted intensification in efficient zones and crop diversification in inefficient areas to promote sustainable and climate resilient rice production.